roy-sukrit/Facebook-Group-Post-Automation-Selenium-Python/readme.txt

 - **Required/Important:**
   - Open **fb_credentials.json** in notepad, and replace **yourloginemail** with your Facebook login email address, and email address should come between double-quotes.
 Also, perform the same thing with **yourpassword**, put your Facebook login password there (should come between double quotes).
   - To post the desire status/text, open the **PostingContents.txt** file in notepad, and add text there (this will not come in the double quotes).
+  - Paste all your links of groups in the group_links.txt as **comma separated links ** it will be of the form /groups/123566456/.....
   - After performing the two above steps, run the start_post exe.

 ### Is it safe to use, and I have given my Facebook credentials?